seblucas/docker-images/alpine-python3/README.md

 This image is based on Alpine Linux image, which is only a 5MB image, and contains [Python 3.6](https://www.python.org/) and of course `pip3`.

+This image should be available (unless a problem happened on my side) for the following architectures :
+ * amd64
+ * armhf
+ * arm64

+I'm using a proper manifest so you can use the main tags directly (no need for amd64-X.X.X)

 ## Usage Example

 ```bash